-Essential to any kitchen, this wood cutting board is made of bamboo, which is eco-friendly, antimicrobial, and water-resistant.
+Essential to any kitchen, this cutting board is made of bamboo, which is eco-friendly, antimicrobial, and water-resistant.
 One side of this board features an extra-deep juice groove, while the other boasts a phone slot, so you have access to notes and recipes while you chop and cook.

 Drain pasta, wash produce, steam veggies, or deep fry with this well-rounded mesh strainer.
 It's made of sturdy stainless steel and the grippy rubber handles guarantee it won't slip out of your hands.

-This everyday cast iron skillet is still lightweight enough to cook with comfortably and features a smooth, naturally nonstick surface.
+This everyday cast iron skillet is still lightweight enough to cook comfortably and features a smooth, naturally nonstick surface.
 It's ready to go straight out of the box and is made to last a century, meaning it gets better with time and each use.

-Designed to be precise and simple, a paring knife helps you with those more intricate slicing jobs.
+Designed to be precise and simple, a paring knife helps you with intricate slicing jobs.
 Built to last, this one from Brigade Kitchen is made of stainless steel to resist rust, stains, and corrosion.